 - High development skills in both Android and iOS development

-- It is expensive in maintenance in the long term due to the need to push out updates for multiple mobile platforms.
+- It is expensive to maintain in the long term due to the need to push out updates for multiple mobile platforms

 Think of hybrid apps as a blend of native and web mobile technology.
 They offer the best of both worlds: the familiar installation process through the device’s app store, and compatibility with multiple mobile platforms.
 These types of mobile apps are compatible with multiple platforms and can be installed easily through any of the major mobile app stores.
 Most hybrid apps come integrated with platform-specific plugins and are thus able to offer native-like experiences bridging the gap between native technology and the web.